Magnitude homology of geodesic space: Introduction

 \item geodesics $f_i \in \Geod(\varphi_{i-1}, \varphi_i)$ such that $f_i \neq \overline{f}_i$ for $i = 1, \ldots, q$, \end{itemize} where $\overline{f}_i \in \Geod(\varphi_{i-1}, \varphi_i)$ are geodesics chosen arbitrarily as references.
 We mean by $\Z(f_1, \ldots, f_q)$ the free abelian group of rank $1$ generated by the formal symbol $(f_1, \ldots, f_q)$. \end{enumerate} \end{thm}

 We can derive a number of results from the theorem.
 An immediate consequence is that the magnitude homology of a geodesic space is torsion free, provided the non-branching assumption (Corollary \ref{cor:complete_description_under_non_branching:torsion}).
 Another immediate consequence is the vanishing of positive degree magnitude homology groups in the case where the metric space $X$ in question is a uniquely geodesic space (Corollary \ref{cor:vanishing_on_uniquely_geodesic_space}).
-This covers the vanishing in the case where $X$ is a convex subset of $\R^N$ with Euclidean distance \cite{K-Y}, and that in the case where $X$ is a connected and complete Riemannian manifold which is uniquely geodesic as a metric space \cite{Jub}.
-If possible geodesics are known, then we can explicitly describe the magnitude homology.
-For example, we can determine the magnitude homology of the circle $S^1$ of radius $r > 0$ with geodesic metric as follows:
+This covers the vanishing in the case where $X$ is: